 Q: Is there an alternative to sharing inhalers?

-Some school districts have already adopted this policy.
-It is safe, can decrease unnecessary calls to 911, and is the right thing to do.
+Some states and school districts have already adopted stock albuterol.
+It is safe, can decrease unnecessary calls to 911, and the right thing to do.